naver/scavenger/doc/installation.md

 The collector uses in-memory H2 in `local` profile. </br>
 This means that the data is initialised every time the collector application starts.</br>
 If you want to work around this using file mode, you can enable the `h2` profile.
-- `java -jar -Dspring.profiles.active=h2 scavenger-collector-boot.jar`
+- `java -Dspring.profiles.active=h2 -jar scavenger-collector-boot.jar`

 If you've built your own MySQL, you can change the four settings below.
 - TBD

-If you changed `grpc.server.port`, you must also change the settings below to the same value as `grpc.server.port`.

-- `scavenger.grpc-direct-access-port`

 ##### When Building Manually